raspberrypilearning/coder-html-css-lessons/Lesson-1/student-instructions.md

 Now you have connected your Raspberry Pi to the local network you can use a computer or laptop to connect to it.
 You will see that after you plugged in the power cable some lights came on; this indicates that your Raspberry Pi Coder server is booting up.

-1. Give it a few minutes to boot, and then in the web broswer on your computer type:
+1. Give it a few minutes to boot, and then in the web browser on your computer type:

   ```
   http://coder.local/